Not wanting to wait, poor countries demand their vaccines | ExBulletin

 COVAX hopes to start shipping the first batches of vaccines to Africa later this month, but those plans may vary depending on the producers ‘production capacity and countries’ immunization plans.

 Mexico began vaccinating health workers in December due to a direct purchase agreement with Pfizer, but progress has been slow.
-In recent weeks, the country gave emergency approval to the Russ Sputnik V vaccine but said the first batches would not be expected until sometime later this month.
+In recent weeks, the country has given emergency approval to Russia’s Sputnik V vaccine but said the first batches would not be expected until later this month.

 Kate Elder, senior vaccine policy adviser at Médecins Sans Frontières, said developing countries should not be criticized for securing private vaccine deals as this is exactly what rich countries did last year.